 Our Research Impact

 When you donate to CR&T, you directly support cancer patients by funding the research of leading physician-scientists who are working to discover and apply new treatments for blood malignancies and other types of common cancers.
 CR&T’s Medical Advisory Board comprises top basic science cancer researchers and clinical oncologists who are leaders in their field.
 These investigators support our belief that blood cancer research is a keystone that will help find a cure for all types of malignancies.

 For half a century, our Board of Directors has been working with these medical leaders to identify promising projects that will lead to significant discoveries in the myeloproliferative neoplasms (MPNs), as well as leukemia, breast cancer, and lung cancer.
 We also focus on using gene mapping to develop new, molecule-targeting agents that affect the genetic makeup of cancers and contribute to treatments that improve patients’ quality of life.

 According to the American Cancer Society, more than 1.8 million new cancer cases will be diagnosed this year, while more than 700,000 Americans will die of these diseases.
 Even as medical research makes significant strides, we still have a long way to go in improving treatments and the quality of life for cancer patients.

 Our Flagship Initiative: The Silver MPN Center

 CR&T has provided more than $4.7 million to establish the Richard T. Silver MD Myeloproliferative Neoplasm Center at Weill Cornell Medical College, which was dedicated in 2014.
 Our goal is to build the world’s leading center dedicated to research and care for patients who have these blood cancers.
 Learn about the Center here.

 A History of Achievements

-We’re proud of the research achievements that we have funded over the past fifty years.
+We’re proud of the research achievements that we have funded over the past fifty-one years.
 CR&T-funded investigators have: